kylejenner/vpc_lattice_demo/README.md

 this should return ARN of Lattice service network
    - troubleshoot "waiting for controller" - ```kubectl logs -n system api-gateway-name```
    - the logs will display any failures, look for IAM permissions if the service account has not applied correctly
-   -  Apply Lattice permissions to EKS node assumed role to apply then outside of the service account
+   - Ensure the service account is setup correctly with the correct assigned IAM policy

 deploy HTTP route resource to apply the listeners (this can take up to 5 minutes)
 ```